 Child Care Subsidy (CCS): What you need to know

-The Commonwealth Government Child Care Subsidy (CCS) is a means and activity tested subsidy designed to make it easier for families to access affordable childcare.
+The Commonwealth Government Child Care Subsidy (CCS) is designed to make it easier for families to access affordable early learning and care by reducing fees paid to providers.

 How the subsidy works